 1, 2Center for Evidence-Based Medicine.
 (2011).
 What is EBM?
 Retrieved from: https://www.cebm.net/index.aspx?o=1914

 For more information on Evidence-Based Practice and Medicine, visit the following links:

 Evidence-Based Practice requires a clinician or researcher to locate the best evidence and information to inform healthcare decision-making.

-To refine your search, try one of the following:
+To refine your search in CINAHL, try one of the following: